xbeat/Machine-Learning/README.md

 Introduction to Distribution Theory

 Distribution theory, developed by Laurent Schwartz, extends the notion of functions to generalized functions or distributions.
 This theory provides a rigorous framework for handling discontinuous functions and derivatives of non-differentiable functions, crucial in physics and engineering.

+## Unlocking Dynamic Weighted k-Nearest Neighbors in Python

+Introduction to k-Nearest Neighbours (KNN)

+KNN is a simple yet powerful machine learning algorithm used for classification and regression tasks.
+It works by finding the k closest data points to a given query point and making predictions based on their labels or values.

 ## Evaluating Classification Models For a Machine Learning in Python